 Doctors are yet to come to a conclusion regarding the causes of Lymphoma with extensive research being done to determine the exact cause.
 Meanwhile, there are several risk factors associated, which increase the risk of being affected by Lymphoma.

 The factors that increase the risk of Lymphoma are:

-- Infections: Certain virus infections like Epstein-Barr virus and Helicobacter pylori infection increases the risk of lymphoma
+- Infections: Certain virus infections like Epstein-Barr virus and Helicobacter pylori infection increase the risk of lymphoma.

 The treatment plan depends upon the type of Lymphoma diagnosed, its stage, and the area it has affected.
-Depending upon these factors and considering the patient’s general health and vitals, the doctors decide the treatment plan.
+Doctors also consider the patient’s general health and vitals before starting the treatment plan.

 - Chemotherapy: Drugs are administered into the body to destroy the cancer cells.
 Usually administered through intra-veinous injections, but can also be taken through oral pills.

 - Radiation Therapy: The use of high-powered energy beams to destroy the cancer cells.

 - Surgery: A Surgery may be done to remove the spleen or other similarly affected organ/gland.

 - Bone Marrow Transplantation: The process in which healthy stem cells from a donor are injected into your body to replace the cancerous bone marrow.

 - Antibody therapy: Synthetic antibodies are inserted into the bloodstream, which will respond to the toxic cancer cells.